PaddlePaddle/PGL/apps/Graph4KG/examples/REP/README.md

 | WikiKG90M | REP-DistMult | alpha=0.98, khop=3 |
 | WikiKG90M | REP-OTE | alpha=0.98, khop=13 |

+Other model specific hyperparamters need to be the same as those used during training.

 ## Citation

 Please cite the following paper if you use this code in your work.